yannafaith/next-starter/README.md

-# Next + pnpm + typescript + tailwind
+# Next.js Application with create-next-app

-This is a starter application built using Next 13, pnpm workspaces, typescript, and tailwind.
+This is a Next.js application created using the `create-next-app` command.
+It is a ready-to-use template for building high-performance React applications.

 ## Table of Contents